odcambc/gyoza/README.md

 ### Check pipeline
 2. (recommended) Perform a dry run using: `snakemake -n`

 This step is strongly recommended.
 It will make sure the prepared workflow does not contain any error and will display the rules (steps) that need to be run in order to reach the specified target(s) (default value for the target is the dataframe of selection coefficients, which is produced during the very last step of the workflow).
-For the dry run or the actual run, you can decide to run the workflow only until a certain file is generated or rule is completed, using the `--until` flag in the snakemake command line, for example: `snakemake -n --until stats`
+For both the dry run and the actual run, you can decide to run the workflow only until a certain file is generated or rule is completed, using the `--until` flag in the snakemake command line, for example: `snakemake -n --until stats`

 ### Run pipeline
 3. Running the workflow with `conda`

-    a) Locally (on the server): `snakemake --cores 4 --use-conda` (recommended only for small steps, with the --cores flag indicating the max number of CPUs to use in parallel).
+    a) Locally: `snakemake --cores 4 --use-conda` (recommended only for small steps or to run the workflow on the provided example dataset, with the `--cores` flag indicating the max number of CPUs to use in parallel - can be adapted depending on the resources available on your machine).

-    b) **or** send to SLURM (1 job per rule per sample): `snakemake --profile profile --sdm conda` (all parameters are specified in the [config file](profile/config.v8+.yaml), jobs wait in the queue until the resources are allocated.
+    b) **or** send to SLURM (1 job per rule per sample): `snakemake --profile profile --sdm conda` (all parameters are specified in the [tech config file](profile/config.v8+.yaml), jobs wait in the queue until the resources are allocated.
 For example, if you're allowed 40 CPUs, only 4 jobs at 10 CPUs each will be able to run at once.
 Once those jobs are completed, the next ones in the queue will automatically start.

-4. Running the workflow inside a container (needs singularity/apptainer).
+4. Running the workflow inside a container (needs `singularity`/`apptainer`).
 In this case, the container will first be created, then conda envs will be created for each rule inside the container.

-    a) Locally: does not work for now

-    b) Send to SLURM (1 job per rule per sample): `snakemake --profile profile --sdm conda apptainer` (see comment about resource allocation above).
+This option is meant to be used on a system where you want to isolate the (many) files installed by `conda`.
+This option is **not** suited for local execution.
+The command to send to SLURM (again, 1 job per rule per sample) is: `snakemake --profile profile --sdm conda apptainer` (comments about resource allocation in step 3b apply).

 Fore more info on cluster execution: read the doc on [smk-cluster-generic plugin](https://github.com/jdblischak/smk-simple-slurm/tree/main)

 **Important** If snakemake is launched directly from the command line, the process will be output to the terminal.
+Exiting with `<Ctrl+C>` is currently interpreted (as specified in the [tech config file](profile/config.v8+.yaml)) as cancelling all submitted jobs (`scancel`).
+Exiting during a local execution will **also** abort the workflow.
+For a small run, this should not be too inconvenient, and you can still open a new terminal to get a prompt.
+For workflows with a longer runtime, one might want to use `tmux` as described below.

-Exiting with `<Ctrl+C>` is currently interpreted (as specified in the [config file](profile/config.v8+.yaml)) as cancelling all submitted jobs (`scancel`).
-To launch the pipeline and ensure that it continues to run in the background even when the terminal is closed, one should use [tmux](https://github.com/tmux/tmux/wiki/Getting-Started).
-This tool should be installed on servers.
-Follow the steps:
+To launch the pipeline and ensure that it continues to run in the background even when the terminal is closed, one should use [`tmux`](https://github.com/tmux/tmux/wiki/Getting-Started).
+Please make sure the tool is installed first (already installed on some servers).
+Then, follow the steps:
 1. Type `tmux new -s snakes` to launch a new tmux session
 2. Activate the conda env with `mamba activate DMS-snake` or `conda activate DMS-snake`
 3. Navigate to the Snakefile directory and launch the pipeline with `snakemake --profile profile`